-The EMMI program is a rigorous, audition-based classical music conservatory within the Upper School.
+The EMMI program is a progressive, audition-based music conservatory within the Upper School.

 Applicants who are applying to the Elizabeth Mandell Music Institute (EMMI) must complete recorded and live auditions in addition to completing the regular admission application process.
 The auditions, along with the admission application, determine if an applicant is invited to enroll in Crossroads’ pre-college classical music conservatory program.

-Applicants who have successfully completed the prescreening audition process will be invited to the Crossroads campus to complete a live audition for EMMI faculty.
-Auditions are offered on select Tuesday afternoons.
-Applicants will play or participate in:
+Applicants who have been invited to the Crossroads campus to complete a live audition for EMMI faculty will play or participate in:

 One or more solo pieces of your choice that demonstrate both fast/technical playing as well as slow/lyrical playing, with or without an accompanist.
 A movement or movements of a sonata or concerto are accepted.